bugzmanov/cleancode-critique/src/chapter_32.md

 James Koppel ["Abstraction is not what you think it is"](https://www.pathsensitive.com/2022/03/abstraction-not-what-you-think-it-is.html )
 </div>

 The key point is that **abstraction is a choice**.
-Developers must decide on the idealized world their function is operating in.
+Developers define the idealized world their function operates in.
-If your abstraction is "a data processor for converting PageData to raw HTML," then the function maintains that level.
+If you decide your abstraction is "PageData to HTML converter," then string operations and HTML generation belong at the same level.

-[todo: this might need more clarification]